Understanding Blueprints

 Elevations:

-Blueprints also generally include four elevation drawings of a home, the front, the rear and each side.
-The purposes of these drawings are so that measurements can be taken for any necessary aspect and are drawn to scale and also indicate what the home will look like upon completion.
-Elevation blueprints also include ridge heights, exterior finishes, roof pitches and other design aspects to give a general idea of the finished home.
+Blueprints also generally include four elevation drawings of a home, the front, the rear, and each side.
+The purposes of these drawings are so that measurements can be taken for any necessary aspect drawn to scale and also indicate what the home will look like upon completion.
+Elevation blueprints also include ridge heights, exterior finishes, roof pitches, and other design aspects to give a general idea of the finished home.
 These exterior specifications can also provide details about the home’s exterior architectural styling.

 Basement Floor Plan:

-Basement floor plans (if provided) show how foundation and the structural integrity should be built.
-These plans give further details about the location of footings, load bearing walls, steel rebar concrete reinforcements, and other structural elements the home requires to support the walls and roof.
+Basement floor plans (if provided) show how the foundation and the structural integrity should be built.
+These plans give further details about the location of footings, load-bearing walls, steel rebar concrete reinforcements, and other structural elements the home requires to support the walls and roof.

 Electrical layouts:

 Electrical diagrams (if provided) can often be difficult to read which is why the drawings of the electrical layout of a home are often on a separate drawing.
-By keeping the electrical layout on it’s own drawing the electrician can begin wiring the home without reading through the entire building floor plan.
-Electrical diagrams usually include legend or Key on the page which explains what each symbols represents.
-From this diagram the electrician can determine the location of electrical outlets, fans, fixtures, light fixtures etc. Electrical diagrams may also include legends for heating systems, door swings and sizes, or even to specify certain finishes.
+By keeping the electrical layout on it’s drawing the electrician can begin wiring the home without reading through the entire building floor plan.
+Electrical diagrams usually include a legend or Key on the page that explains what each symbol represents.
+From this diagram, the electrician can determine the location of electrical outlets, fans, fixtures, light fixtures, etc. Electrical diagrams may also include legends for heating systems, door swings, and sizes, or even to specify certain finishes.

 Framing Drawings:

-Like every other drawings, the framing drawings (if provided) are also drawn to scale.
+Like every other drawing, the framing drawings (if provided) are also drawn to scale.
 Framing plans include the basic skeletal structure of the home.
-Floor joist locations, walls, and roof trusses are the overall detail of these plans.
-Generally locations of each stud are not included, due to a recognized universal building code.
-However, in some cases there are instructions for particular wall construction methods.
+Floor joist locations, walls, and roof trusses are the overall details of these plans.
+Generally, locations of each student are not included, due to a recognized universal building code.
+However, in some cases, there are instructions for particular wall construction methods.

 Plumbing and mechanical systems: